High Protein Breakfast Ideas

 • Lentils 263g (or 9.27oz)

-As you’ll notice, animal sources are generally denser in protein than plant sources.
+As you’ll notice, animal sources are generally higher in protein than plant sources.
 In addition, animal sources are more likely to be ‘complete’ proteins (i.e. include all the essential amino acids – that is the amino acids that our bodies cannot generate themselves).
 There is certainly a place for plant proteins – but in order to prioritise protein per mouthful, I look to animal sources first.

-Why prioritise protein for breakfast?
+Why high protein for breakfast?

 Protein at breakfast is so beneficial.
 It regulates our circadian rhythms therefore helps us sleep better, it aids with sugar processing by sensitising our insulin production and it fires up metabolism.
 In addition, it fills us up, meaning we’re less likely to run out of energy or be hungry during the morning.